-Eating a Mediterranean diet that is rich in fish, vegetables, and olive oil may protect your brain from protein build-up and shrinkage that can lead to Alzheimer’s disease, according to a new study.
+Eating a Mediterranean diet that is rich in fish, vegetables, and olive oil may protect your brain from protein build-up and shrinkage that can lead to Alzheimer’s disease and dementia, according to a new study.
 The research was published in the online issue of Neurology®, the medical journal of the American Academy of Neurology.

 The findings applied to people with moderate to severe strokes, not people with mild strokes.
 The study looked at abnormal proteins called amyloid and tau.
 Amyloid is a protein that forms into plaques, while tau is a protein that forms into tangles.
 Both are found in the brains of people with Alzheimer’s disease, but they may also be found in the brains of older people with normal cognition.